belsrc/Combinify/README.md

 # Combinify

 Combinify is a simple C# (.Net4) app that monitors a list of css files and then combines and minifies them when their LastWriteTime attribute changes.
+Setup file can be found [here](https://github.com/belsrc/Combinify/downloads "Setup file download")

 ### Very basic feature set